equinor/radix-public-site/public-site/docs/src/guides/jobs/configure-jobs.md

 ### node

-The node requirerement for a job can be sent in the request body to the job scheduler as a JSON document with an element named `node`.
+The node requirerement for a job can be sent in the request body to the job manager as a JSON document with an element named `node`.
 The content of the node will be used to set the node definition for the job [`radixconfig.yaml`](../../references/reference-radix-config/#node).
 The data type of the `node` is of type `RadixNode` an requires this specific format.